and-hi/correlated_simulation/README.md

 -   example simulations

--   Reproductions of some of the scenarios from the paper
+-   reproductions of some of the scenarios from the paper

 -   examples of an adjacency matrix and a multivariate outbreak simulation